-In conclusion, the present report collects R. Kipling's extremely positive opinion of Italian soldiers.
+Drawing a conclusion about the object of our research is not particularly complex.
+Indeed R. Kipling's shows his extremely positive opinion of Italian soldiers.

-The image of Italian soldiers conveyed by the reporter is of strong, brave, young guys, hard working and proud of their nationality.
-The last element can be found especially in the last chapter, where R. Kipling's guide references G. Garibaldi and the War of Independence.
-Those references justify war and patriotism, characterizing the Austrians and the Prussians as invaders ("Garibaldi's volunteers were in full possession of it in our War of Independence.
-Prussia was our ally then against Austria, but Prussia made peace when it suited her [...] and we had to accept the frontier that she and Austria laid down.")
+The image of Italian soldiers conveyed in all the reportes analysed convey the image of of strong, brave, young, hard working guys and really proud of their nationality.
+The latter element can be found especially in the last report, where R. Kipling's guide referes to G. Garibaldi and the War of Independence.
+The references justify war and patriotism and give an image of the Austrians and Prussians as invaders ("Garibaldi's volunteers were in full possession of it in our War of Independence.
+Prussia was our ally then against Austria, but Prussia made peace when it suited her [...] and we had to accept the frontier that she and Austria laid down.")6

-R. Kipling particularly underlines their sense of duty by describing their tasks and the hard landscape.
-An example of this can be found in the fifth war report, where the reporter references continually to "mist" or in the third war report, where he makes a lot of references to "cold".
-Also the reporter always underlines the mountains' hostility.
-All these elements are juxtaposed to the recurring references to "Italian roads", that seem to "civilize" the landscape.
+In particular, R. Kipling underlines Italian soldiers' sense of duty by describing their difficult tasks and the hard landscape they have to cope with.
+An frequently makes reference to "mist" or earlier in the third report.
+There he makes several references to "cold".
+In addition, the reporter often underlines the mountains' hostility.
+All the elements mentioned so far are juxtaposed to the recurring reference to "Italian roads", that seem to "civilize" the landscape.

-All these ideas are brought to life through the reporter's use of language.
-Indeed the reporter uses a specific language, especially regarding weapons, and alliterations.
-This makes the reader empathize with soldiers, along with the use of an hyperbolic language, especially in the fourth report.
-In that one, the reporter uses it mostly referring to the landscape, to underline its deadliness and the soldiers' ability.
+All the ideas discussed so far are brought to life through the reporter's use of language.
+Indeed, the reporter uses a specific language.
+He especially refers to weapons, and makjes a dense use of alliterations that help recreate the noise of the war battle field appealing to hearing.
+The reader is therefore involved by a narration that brings the situation of war into life on the sound level.
+This device, together with many others makes the reader empathise with soldiers.
+Indeed especially in the fourth report the use of hyperbolic language adds to the effect.
+To tell the truth, the reporter uses it mostly to refer to the landscape, to underline its waste and difficult land thus bringing the soldiers' ability to surface.

-The same effect is given by the use of the narrative technique of telling, which prevails on the narrative technique of showing.
-Telling is mostly used to describe the landscape and the soldiers, while showing is used to make R. Kipling's guide describe the fronts and to report the soldiers' conversations.
-Indeed showing underlines the soldiers' youth and the guide's ability to recognize the fronts ("He picked up the peaks one after another with the ease of a man accustomed to pick up landmarks at any angle and any change of light.
-A stranger's eyes could make out nothing except one sheer rampart of brooding mountains - 'like giants at a hunting' - all along the northern horizon.").
-Showing also makes the reader emphasize more with the soldiers making the scene more vividly sketched.
+The same effect is given by the use of the narrative technique of telling, which prevails over showing.
+Telling is mostly used to describe the landscape and the soldiers and make all the context alive.
+Vice versa, showing is used to make R. Kipling's guide describe the fronts and to bring to life the soldiers' conversations.
+Indeed, showing gives voice to the soldiers' typical expressions of youth and the guide's ability to recognize the fronts ("He picked up the peaks one after another with the ease of a man accustomed to pick up landmarks at any angle and any change of light.
+A stranger's eyes could make out nothing except one sheer rampart of brooding mountains - 'like giants at a hunting' - all along the northern horizon".
+Showing also makes the reader deeply emphatise with the soldiers making the scene more vividly sketched.

-The comparison between the English and the Italian version also brought to surface the importance of nationalism in Italian culture.
-Indeed, the Italian translation presented a lot of changes to lexis to make it even more glorifying.
+The comparison between the English and the Italian version of the reports also brought to surface the relevance of nationalism in Italian culture.
+Indeed, the Italian translation shows several changes in lexis choice to magnify it more.
+Idealisms seems olso to supply for the lack of affection and comforts that the life during the war necessarily neglects.

-This glorification may have been useful to tighten bonds between England and Italy, that had just become allies during the war.
+Such glorification may have been useful to tighten bonds between England and Italy, that had just become allies during the war.